Amir6584/Amir6584/_pages/amir_aminifar.md

 <div style="display: flex; align-items: flex-start; gap: 50px;">

 <div class="row justified-text">
 Amir Aminifar is an Associate Professor (Universitetslektor/Docent) in the Department of Electrical and Information Technology at Lund University, Sweden, and the Director of the Intelligent Systems Laboratory (INTELLIGENTiSTs).
 He is a Wallenberg AI, Autonomous Systems and Software Program (WASP) Fellow and a Senior Member of the IEEE.
 He received his Ph.D. degree from the Swedish National Computer Science Graduate School (CUGS), Linköping University, Sweden, in 2016.
-Before joining Lund University, he held a Scientist position in the Institute of Electrical Engineering at the Swiss Federal Institute of Technology (EPFL), Switzerland.
+Before joining Lund University, he held a Scientist position at the Institute of Electrical Engineering at the Swiss Federal Institute of Technology (EPFL), Switzerland.
 During 2014-2015, he visited the University of California, Los Angeles (UCLA), USA, and the Sant'Anna School of Advanced Studies, Italy.
 </div>

   <!-- <img src="{{ site.url }}{{ site.baseurl }}/images/teampic/Original/Amir.gif"